Creative Automation / Foundation

 Thesis

-I Replaced Claude Max ($200/mo) With FREE OmniRoute… Here's What Happened teaches a practical creative automation move: The creator spends a week replacing his $200-plus Claude Max plan with OmniRoute, a free local router that proxies 231 providers behind one localhost address, and exposes its three hidden tells: the 8-millisecond number only times the provider switch, failures resolve as silent downgrades behind a green check mark, and output quality slips because requests are compressed 15 to 95 percent and routed to the cheapest plausible model.
+I Replaced Claude Max ($200/mo) With FREE OmniRoute… Here's What Happened teaches a practical coding-agent workflow move: The creator spends a week replacing his $200-plus Claude Max plan with OmniRoute, a free local router that proxies 231 providers behind one localhost address, and exposes its three hidden tells: the 8-millisecond number only times the provider switch, failures resolve as silent downgrades behind a green check mark, and output quality slips because requests are compressed 15 to 95 percent and routed to the cheapest plausible model.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.